Live coronavirus Q&A: Expert answers all your questions about outbreak

 Infectious diseases expert Dr Siouxsie Wiles answers all your questions about coronavirus and what you need to know to stay safe.
-Watch the live video and ask questions through our blog.
+Ask questions through our blog - we're now taking questions and providing answers through the blog.

 Siouxsie is a microbiologist and science communicator, well known to many Kiwis for her clear explanations of scientific topics and her bright pink hair.